Ujjalt/ujjaltimshina/_miscellaneous/test.md

 <div style="background: #d4edda; padding: 15px 20px; border-radius: 8px; margin-bottom: 12px; font-family: Georgia, serif; line-height: 1.6;">
-  <strong>‼️ RMS Annual Conference — 2025</strong><br>
+  <h3 style="color: #2a5d9f; margin-top: 0; margin-bottom: 8px;">‼️ RMS Annual Conference — 2025</h3>
   The 40th Annual Conference of the Ramanujan Mathematical Society, hosted by the Department of Mathematics, IIIT-Delhi, in collaboration with the Ramanujan Mathematical Society (December 18–20, 2025).<br>
   Served as the institute volunteer and also as a classroom volunteer in the Functional & Harmonic Analysis Symposium and the Geometry & Topology Symposium.<br>
   <em>(Such a fantastic learning experience.)</em>
 </div>

 <div align="center">